-And while the courts recognize a parental and legal duty to facilitate access, they are also mindful that any ongoing conflict between parents which adversely affects the child must be minimized or avoided.
+And while the courts recognize a parental and legal duty to facilitate the child having a relationship with the other parent, they are also mindful that any ongoing conflict between parents which adversely affects the child must be minimized or avoided.
 In support of this, and as previously discussed, courts have noted that parental conflict is the single factor which has consistently proven to be severely detrimental to children upon separation or divorce.
-Finding ways to facilitate comfortable, non-confrontational access is key.
+Finding ways to facilitate comfortable, non-confrontational parenting time is key.